Haghrah/PyIT2FLS/README.md

     - Interval Type 2 Takagi-Sugeno Model
 - Documentations have been enhanced and published over [readthedocs](https://pyit2fls.readthedocs.io/en/latest/).
   More enhancement are on the way with more tutorials and examples.
 - Some functions were deprecated in SciPy, NumPy, and Matplotlib.
-There is updates concerning this issue.
+There are updates concerning this issue.
 - More exception handling have been done in the new version of the PyIT2FLS, but not completed, yet.